 2. The proposed amendments to sections 1.8.6 and 1.8.7 also have an impact on Chapter 6.2, as this chapter draws on the provisions of sections 1.8.6 and 1.8.7.
 Thus, amendments to Chapter 6.2 are also necessary.

 3. These consequential amendments to Chapter 6.2 go beyond the amendments that only concern tanks.
 Therefore, Germany has agreed to submit these amendments in a separate document.

+4. INF 16/Rev.1 details the changes to align the text with the conclusions of the Informal working goup and Working Group on Tanks.

 Proposals